Trump considers pausing his auto tariffs as the world economy endures whiplash

 “I’m looking at something to help some of the car companies with it,” Trump told reporters gathered in the Oval Office.
 The Republican president said automakers needed time to relocate production from Canada, Mexico and other places, “And they need a little bit of time because they’re going to make them here, but they need a little bit of time.
 So I’m talking about things like that.”

-When Trump announced the 25% auto tariffs on March 27, he described them as “permanent.”
+When Trump announced the 25 per cent auto tariffs on March 27, he described them as “permanent.”
 His hard lines on trade have become increasingly blurred as he has sought to limit the possible economic and political blowback from his policies.

-At the same time, Trump increased the import taxes on China to 145%, only to temporarily exempt electronics from some of those tariffs by having those goods charged at a 20% rate.
+At the same time, Trump increased the import taxes on China to 145 per cent, only to temporarily exempt electronics from some of those tariffs by having those goods charged at a 20% rate.

 “I don’t change my mind, but I’m flexible,” Trump said Monday.

 Trump’s flexibility has also fueled a sense of uncertainty and confusion about his intentions and end goals.
-The S&P 500 stock index was up slightly in Monday afternoon trading, but it’s still down nearly 9% this year.
-Interest rates on 10-year U.S. Treasury notes were also elevated at roughly 4.4%.
+The S&P 500 stock index was up 0.8 per cent Monday, but it’s still down nearly 8 per cent this year.
+Interest rates on 10-year U.S. Treasury notes were elevated at roughly 4.4 per cent.

 Carl Tannenbaum, chief economist for the Northern Trust global financial firm, said the whiplash had been so great that he might have to “get fitted for a neck brace.”